oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Pages/Connectors/index.md

 The `findInjectedConnectorInfo` function is a helper function that is used to find information about injected wallet connectors.
 It takes a wallet name and an array of wallet objects as arguments and returns the first wallet object that matches the name.

-Overall, this code provides a simple and intuitive way for users to connect their wallets to the Alephium network.
-By rendering a list of supported wallet connectors and allowing users to select the one they want to use, the `Connectors` component makes it easy for users to get started with the Alephium network.
+Overall, this code provides a simple and intuitive way for users to connect their wallets to the Oxygenium network.
+By rendering a list of supported wallet connectors and allowing users to select the one they want to use, the `Connectors` component makes it easy for users to get started with the Oxygenium network.
 ## Questions:
  1. What is the purpose of this code?
-- This code defines a React component called `Connectors` that renders a list of supported wallet connectors for the Alephium project, with different styles for mobile and desktop views.
+- This code defines a React component called `Connectors` that renders a list of supported wallet connectors for the Oxygenium project, with different styles for mobile and desktop views.

 2. What is the license for this code?
 - This code is licensed under the GNU Lesser General Public License, version 3 or later.